top of page

 Do they even work?

-Yes.
 From the ACLU website:

 "Letters and faxes are an extremely effective way of communicating with your elected officials.
 Many legislators believe that a letter represents not only the position of the writer but also many other constituents who did not take the time to write."